 Professional Development Intensives (PDIs) are six-hour interactive opportunities for theatre educators.
 Certification of PDI completion and graduate level credit are available to class participants.

-Three hour master classes are only offered at the EdTA National Conference.
+Three hour experiential learning labs are only offered at the EdTA National Conference.
 They provide deep-dive skill-building experiences for theatre educators to develop and expand their professional knowledge.

 For more information contact Betsy Singer-Lefton.

 The EdTA Teaching Artist Directory is the one repository where you can search, find, and connect with those in our online forum, Community, who are in need of or are themselves, a Teaching Artist.
 You must be an EdTA member or registered Community user to create a profile or access the directory.
 Join our Community or use your existing login to search by name, presentation title, keywords, teaching artist specialty, age group specialty, or even proximity to your location.

 If you're currently an EdTA member or registered Community user, login and complete your profile by clicking on the 'My Profile' drop down on your main profile and then clicking 'My Teaching Artist Profile'.

 Once logged in, you can access the Directory itself by clicking on the 'Community' drop down menu and selecting 'Teaching Artist Directory'.